Cory Williams: Television and film

-On October 17, 2014, Williams appeared on Alaskan local station KTVA to talk about his experiences with his move to and life in Alaska, and about his viral video "Coolest Sound Ever."
+In October 2014, Williams appeared on Alaskan local station KTVA to talk about his experiences with his move to, and life in, Alaska, and about his viral video "Coolest Sound Ever."
 It was later announced that Williams would have a weekly slot on their Daybreak morning show, where he would talk about his latest stories and goings-on in the state.

-On October 29, 2014, it was revealed that a variety of production companies had approached Williams, asking to produce a televised reality show based on his life in Alaska and his DudeLikeHELLA video blogging channel.
-However, he turned all the offers down, stating "Why fix what isn’t broken?
+Williams has revealed that a number of production companies had approached him asking to produce a televised reality show based on his life in Alaska and his DudeLikeHELLA video blogging channel.
+However, in 2014 Williams stated that he had turned all the offers down, saying "Why fix what isn’t broken?
 We’re already loving this.
 This is all we’re doing.
 It’s just me, the camera and it’s us".
-Williams has said though that if an opportunity comes up later on, in which he could explore more of the world, he would be open to the idea of starring in a reality TV show.
+Williams added however that if an opportunity comes up later on, in which he could explore more of the world, he would be open to the idea of starring in a reality TV show.

-On January 27, 2017, Williams announced that he would be a participant on the Discovery Channel reality series, Naked and Afraid.
-He appeared on the August 20th episode "Belize Breakdown", alongside professional surfer Anastasia Ashley, where he lasted 11 days out of a 14-day goal.
+On January 27, 2017, it was announced that Williams would be a participant on the Discovery Channel reality series, Naked and Afraid.
+He appeared on the August 20 episode "Belize Breakdown", alongside professional surfer Anastasia Ashley, where he lasted 11 days out of a 14-day goal.

-An episode of the television show Expecting aired on January 11, 2018, on Up, featured Williams and Kristen Swift, as they chronicled their pregnancy and birth of their child, Chell.

 Other work

-Outside of YouTube, Williams worked for a viral video project called, "I Got Shotgun" (which was created by General Motors) in which he interviewed celebrities on the red carpet about their personal opinions on the future of new media.